 Iron Crosses stand as sentinels on the prairie landscape, framed by vast expanses of grass and sky.
 Though they stand silent, behind each cross is a story.
-"Prairie Crosses, Prairie Voices" evokes Russia" (2000), draw much viewer these stories: memories of the Germans from Russia, a frugal and tenacious people whose blacksmiths used wagonwheel rims and scrap metal to fashion markers for their dead.
+"Prairie Crosses, Prairie Voices" evokes Prairie" (1999), and "Schmeckfest:

+these stories: memories of the Germans from Russia, a frugal and tenacious people whose blacksmiths used wagonwheel rims and scrap metal to fashion markers for their dead.